alcionai/corso/docs/docs/install.md

 # Installation

-Corso releases are currently available using the following options:
+Corso releases are available using the following options:

 import TOCInline from '@theme/TOCInline';